 Develop your skills and expertise in university teaching through a series of courses with opportunities for discussion, practice and reflection.

 Learn about research-based inquiry to enhance teaching and learning through a series of discussion-based sessions.

 Explore, discover and experience the latest learning technologies and the aspects of learning spaces that support and enhance teaching.

 Theories and Practices

 Focus on some of the big questions in teaching and learning and practice your skills in this cohort-based series.

 Developing Your Teaching Dossier

-Integrate your experiences, approaches and accomplishments into a dossier that includes clear evidence of the scope and quality of your teaching practice, in this cohort-based series.
+Integrate your experiences, approaches and accomplishments into a dossier, including evidence of your teaching practice, in this cohort-based series.